conjurer-23/pig-game-repo/README.md

 # pig-game-repo

-This is a game with some interactivity and this game is made using vanilla JavaScript.
+This is a game with some interactivity and this game is made using vanilla JavaScript, HTML and CSS.
 These are some changes

 ## Subheader